-Dear Mr. Stephens:
+Dear Ms. Owensby:

-In a letter from your office dated July 1, 2014, the Tennessee Division of Air Pollution Control (TDAPC) agreed to operate a continuous PM{2.5} monitor and an intermittent FRM PM{2.5} sampler, to meet the minimum network design requirements stated in 40 CFR 58, Appendix D for the Clarksville, TN-KY metropolitan statistical area (MSA).
-The Kentucky Division for Air Quality (Division) appreciates TDAPC's cooperation and looks forward to participating in TDAPC's annual air monitoring network review.
+In a letter from your office dated February 16, 2021, the Tennessee Division of Air Pollution Control (TDAPC) agreed to operate a continuous PM{2.5} monitor in order to meet the minimum network design requirements stated in 40 CFR 58, Appendix D for the Clarksville, TN-KY metropolitan statistical area (MSA).
+The Kentucky Division for Air Quality (KDAQ) appreciates TDAPC's cooperation and appreciates the invitation to participate in TDAPC's annual air monitoring network review.

-The Division currently operates one (1) intermittent FRM $PM{2.5}$ sampler and one (1) continuous ozone monitor at the Hopkinsville site (21-047-0006) in Christian County.
-In accordance with Table D-2 of 40 CFR 58, Appendix D, one (1) ozone monitor is required to be operated in the Clarksville, TN-KY MSA, based upon the most current population estimates from the US Census Bureau, as well as 2012-2014 ozone design values.
+KDAQ currently operates one (1) continuous PM{2.5} FEM monitor and one (1) continuous ozone monitor at the Hopkinsville site (21-047-0006) in Christian County, KY.
+In accordance with Table D-2 of 40 CFR 58, Appendix D, one (1) ozone monitor is required to be operated in the Clarksville, TN-KY MSA, based upon currently available population estimates from the US Census Bureau, as well 2018-2020 three-year ozone design values (DV).
+PM{2.5} monitoring is not currently required in the MSA, based upon the minimum monitoring requirements found in 40 CFR 58, Appendix D.